Why Carla Rossi

 Carla Rossi started as an art project in 2010 and has since turned into a body of work, an occupation, identity, and a Two Spirit expression of self by way of clown.
 I prefer the term "drag clown" over "drag queen" because I'm not trying to emulate women.
 I'm more interested in Coyote-style trickery similar to the clown’s objective: a clown says one thing while doing the opposite.
 In that same way, I use Carla as a tool for critique.
 When I perform as her I wear whiteface in direct allusion to whiteness, clowning, and as a critical inversion of blackface.
 I call her the ghost of white privilege (and, as she would say, that’s funny because white privilege will never die).
 She's living whiteness at her most obnoxious.

 Carla Rossi has been my way of confronting whiteness within myself and pointing a mirror back at Portland, one of the whitest cities in America.
-She’s the intersection of my Grand Ronde, Siletz, and German “mixed” heritage—an awkward ancestral collision leading to the bad joke that I’ve got genocide down both bloodlines, but it varies as to who’s on which side of it.
+She’s the intersection of my Grand Ronde, Siletz, and German “mixed” heritage—an awkward ancestral collision leading to the bad joke that I’ve got genocide in both bloodlines, but it varies as to who’s on which side of it.
 As a queer performer, Carla is also an avenue for publicly and politically negotiating gender in a heterosexist binary.
 I refer to her as a she, and she sees herself as a she, but I don’t think she’s even a member of the animal kingdom; she’s an ancient creature, a sexless, non-human entity from mythologies past that has forgotten its origin.
 Like Dorothy in Oz, Carla comes to in contemporary America.
 But unlike Oz, Carla finds herself in a racist, heterosexist, misogynist, body-phobic, ableist, classist, capitalist, celebrity-driven society, and she wants in on the action.
 She thinks the best way to make it in this world is to become a famous white woman, an object for consumption.

 So far it's working for her.